ttetrafon/system-intelligence-obsidian-vault/Game System/Checks & Dice/Checks & Dice.md

 > Later, you suffer a -2 penalty.
 You roll two additional tens dice for 30, 50, 70, and 3.
 You keep the worst, which results in a check of 73, a regular success for your score.

 Advantages and disadvantages are added together to determine the final bonus or penalty on your check.
-> If you gained at advantage 3 and disadvantage 2, then your check would enjoy at advantage 1.
+> If you gained at advantage 3 and disadvantage 2, then your check would enjoy advantage 1.

 # Mentors